 ✢ The Bishop Protector and the Prior

 In the Oratory of Saint Martin of Tours, the authority of the ordinary is invested in the Prior, mainly, and supported by the Bishop Protector.
 The Bishop Protector provides episcopal leadership, pastoral oversight, guidance for the Oratorians, ensuring godly discipline and guarding the faith of the Church.
 The Prior oversees the daily workings of the Oratory and ensures that the Oratorians have the opportunity to gather in Convocation.
+The Prior shall be at minimum a presbyter or chorbishop.
 Other bishops may assist, especially if there is not at the time a Bishop Protector.
 These assisting bishops are known as Bishops Visitor.

 Houses are the regional gatherings of the Oratory.
 The Houses may provide the opportunity for Oratorians in various regions to gather together more frequently than the Convocations which are called by the Prior.
 It is primarily in the Houses that the members of the Oratory develop and deepen relationships with one another.
 Each House is led by a Dean, appointed by the Prior.